algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 ### 6.1 Entry Criteria

-- Arduino IDE must be installed on all team member's computers
-- All necessarry libraries must be installed and working properly
+Even if this project is a maintenance project, meaning that a code base already exists, the testing phase cannot be started directly.
+Here is an exhaustive list of all the tasks that need to be validated to start the testing phase:

-- All necessary documentation and information regarding the project should have been given by the client
+- All the necessary documentation and requirement information should be available in the repository to ensure a consistent testing.
+It will also allow testers to operate the system correctly
-- KPI needed to determine the success criteria must have been declared by the client and understood by the team
+- All the needed software tools including the testing tools must have been successfully installed and should work properly.
-- All hardware should be available and ready to be used
+- All the hardware platforms must have been successfully installed, configured and functionning properly.
+- The test environment, including the hardware, the software, and issue templates must be ready.
+- The test scenarios, test cases and testing suite have been reviewed.
+- Testers are familiar with the product's specific features and expected functionalities.

 ### 6.2 Exit Criteria